 Take the USDT as an example.
 It has slowly grown in volume ever since it was first introduced and is currently the most in-demand stablecoin in the world.
 Many are saying that it is the perfect opportunity to introduce cryptocurrency as a global currency, considering that it never changes its value.

-Analysts from 55brokers have mentioned that there are numerous companies seeking partnership with USD Tether in order to accelerate their operations and somehow overtake their competition in their respective fields.
+Analysts have mentioned that there are numerous companies seeking partnership with USD Tether in order to accelerate their operations and somehow overtake their competition in their respective fields.
 In the majority of these cases, these fields are financial, and sometimes ever FX related.

 In fact, according to this FBS forex review, there are companies that are offering withdrawals or deposits via cryptocurrencies, primarily through BTC and USDT, meaning that the adoption wave has already started through the first industry.